 These accounts for teens usually grant power over the account to the adult co-owner, such as by setting spending limits, receiving account alerts or even deciding where a teen can shop through the attached debit card on the account.

 Depending on the banking institution, you might also have extra tools and features meant to help with budgeting and saving.
+The best bank account provides all of these options for free, without a minimum balance.

 How to Open a Teen Bank Account